reese/blog/content/thoughts/retreat-reflections-love-and-rest/index.md

 I recently sat a week-long retreat up in the San Bernadino Mountains.
 It was led by some [some](https://insightla.org/teacher/beth-sternlieb/) [teachers](https://www.matthewbrensilver.org/) who I've sat with in the past, and it was an excellent opportunity to get some intensive practice in.
-I've got some big life changes{{< sidenote >}}More info in the next few months :eyes:{{< /sidenote >}} coming up, and getting some space and perspective gave me a lot of clarity on a few issues, which I thought might be interesting to document here.
+I've got some big life changes{{< sidenote >}}More info in the next few months :eyes:{{< /sidenote >}} coming up, and getting some space and perspective gave me clarity on a few issues, which I thought might be interesting to document here.

 Retreats are a unique experience for lay practicioners, since we so rarely get the opportunity for in-depth practice in this way.
 This can make retreats somewhat harrowing, high upside with the cost of hours on hours stuck inside one's own mind.